 Employer Next Steps

 ALEs must stay updated on their compliance with the always evolving ACA employer mandate rules and regulations.
 When planning for the 2023 plan year, ALEs should confirm that at least one of their minimum value plans meets one of the affordability safe harbors for each of its FTEs in order to avoid a potential pay or play penalty.
+Employers should also act quickly in response to any IRS employer mandate penalty notice or letter.
+The IRS generally expects a response within 30 days, although extensions can typically be requested if needed.

 Your Conner Strong & Buckelew account team will continue to work with you to implement and understand the complex requirements of the ACA.
 The account team will also assist in evaluating the new percentage as it relates to the impact on your plan’s adherence.
 Please contact your Conner Strong & Buckelew account representative toll-free at 1-877-861-3220 with any questions.
 For a complete list of Legislative Updates issued by Conner Strong & Buckelew, visit our online Resource Center.